MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-operational-visibility.md

 17. You could also choose to hide the query section and just display the results.
 For this on the top right of the screen, change the selection from **Combo** to **Hide search criteria**.
 18. Review the availability. **Save** the **Order Products** form.

-Query results are displayed based on the physical and calculated measures that are configured as part of inventory setup configuration.
-For more information regarding the setup, see [Intelligent Order Management](/dynamics365/intelligent-order-management/)
+Query results are displayed based on the physical and calculated measures that are configured as part of inventory configuration.